RG-O/YoutubeOverCommercials/companion-app/README.md

 4. Run the application and it will appear in your system tray
 5. Open the browser extension settings and set to "Advanced Logo Analysis" commercial detection mode

-Note: This application has only been tested with Windows.
-I'm hoping to borrow a Mac from a buddy soon to verify it on there, but in the meantime, if the above install doesn't work, try Option 2 below.
+Note: This application has been created and tested with Windows.
+I'm hoping to borrow a Mac from a buddy soon to flesh it out on there, but in the meantime, technical users can try Option 2 below.
+Sorry Mac users!
+I haven't forgotten about you!

 ### Option 2 (Advanced): Run from Python